dcrauwels/stayontop/README.md

 ## Setup
 ### email_checker
+A number of constants are used in this script which are personal to my usecase.
+For obvious reasons, I am not sharing the actual constants, so you have to set it up yourself.
+An `example_constants.py` file has been provided and the script expects a `constants.py` module.
+This means you need to rename `example_constants.py` to `constants.py` and fill out values yourself.
 Either replace the references to the `constants` module or make one yourself, defining the following constants:
 - `USERNAME`: this is your email username.
 Ex: `username`
 - `PASSWORD`: this is your email password.
-Ex: `password123`
+Ex: `password123`.
+Note that I use Gmail, and if you do so as well, you will need to use an app password (Google it) if you use 2FA.
 - `IMAP_SERVER`: this is the imap server address.
 For Gmail, this is `imap.gmail.com`.
 - `AGENCY_ADDRESS`: this is the email address that you are scanning for emails from.
 Ex: `offers@realagency.com`
 - `AGENCY_URL`: this is the url for the website you are going to scrape for the location taken from the email notification.
 Ex: `www.realagency.com`
 - `REGSTR`: this is a regex string to find the location name that you are scraping the website for.
 Ex: `Now Available: (.+, .+)` for `Now Available: 40th.
 Str., NYC`
 - `SEPARATOR`: this is a single character string (I hope) by which you split the resulting string.
 Ex `','` for `40th.
 Str., NYC`.
+Can be set to `''` if your usecase requires it and it will skip the string split.

 Note that the current version of this script scans the email *subject*.
 If you want, you can scan the body instead by editing the `match = re.search(constants.REGSTR, subject)` statement near the end of the `email_checker()` function in `emailchecker.py` to `match = re.search(constants.REGSTR, body)`.

 ### page_scraper
-We use `selenium` to render the page before scraping.
+We use `Selenium` to render the page before scraping.